DanTaiko/log_parser/README.md

 1. Improve the user interface and CLI

-2. Made a gem out of this app
+2. Make a gem out of this app

 3. Do more testing